nicoalba/pyth-price-solana/README.md

 ## Use a price feed account instead (optional)

 If you always want the latest price without posting an update each time, you can pass a *price feed account* (a stable address derived from *feed id + shard*) directly to your instruction.
-You still enforce freshness and confidence; an off-chain writer must keep that feed account updated.
+You still enforce freshness and confidence; an offchain writer must keep that feed account updated.
 This guide focuses on the *price update account* flow because it is explicit and easy to reproduce on devnet.